 Creating Images from Numbers

-- Colored pencils or crayons: White, Orange, Red, Yellow, Green, Blue, Black
+- Colored pencils or crayons: White, Orange, Red, Yellow, Green, Blue, Black or self selected colors

 - Use the COLOR KEY provided or complete the blank table to create your own COLOR KEY.

 - If you create your own, select each color to represent numbers in the ranges with no color identified.

 - Use the DATA table provided to color the cells on your GRID with the colors in your COLOR KEY.
 (You may use the interactive slides to drag and drop the colors.)

 - Check with your instructor on how to submit answers.

 The image you created is called a false-color image because the image is made from colors assigned to numbers and not a photograph.
 The numbers are data that could come from many different sources.
 The concept of creating an image from data is the same regardless of where the data come from.
 The data could be wind speed, elevation or other variables.

 You can see false color images in the video NASA Sees 30 Years of Yellowstone Recovery from 1988 Fires.
 The burn scars are not red in visible images.

 Credit: NASA's Goddard Space Flight Center/Matthew Radcliff